sebawita/KinveyChat/Tutorial/tutorial-04-conversational-UI.md

 To make the Single Select return specific items, you need to add two pieces of configuration to the `"display"` object:

-* `data-source` - consist of the REST command to query the data
+* `data-source` - consists of a REST command to query the data
 * `template` - instructs the chatbot on how to display the items

 #### Step 1 - add data-source